Nonye2K3/chia/FAQ.md

 For some routers, UPnP is enabled automatically, but for others, you might have to go into your router settings and enable UPnP manually.
 Sometimes restarting the router is also necessary.

-Another option is port forwarding, where you tell your router/NAT to forward requests on port 8444 to your machine.
+Another option is port forwarding, where you tell your router/NAT to forward requests on port 8444 or 5844 for testnet to your machine.

 # Why does my other node on my local network not connect to anything?